-Rugby and Hockey are the main games in the Autumn Term, Football and Netball in the Spring Term, and Rounders and Cricket in the Summer.
+Rugby and Hockey are the main games in the Christmas Term, Football and Netball in the Spring Term, and Rounders and Cricket in the Summer.
 In all these games, there are teams which play against other schools at many different levels.
 There are also external fixtures for Cross-Country, Athletics, Swimming and Fencing.
 Weekly sports clubs enhance our out of hours learning programme and help our pupils to improve their performance.
 One of the advantages of being a relatively small school is that the ‘less sporty’ also have the opportunity to represent Winterfold in the course of their school careers.
 It is usual to have regular fixtures for second and even third teams.
 Thus, in addition to the exercise that sport provides, the skills the children learn and the confidence they gain, there is the added excitement of visiting other schools for away matches and being part of a team.

-Parents are most welcome to come and support their children; it provides another opportunity for them to keep in close touch with the school, making informal contact with those who are teaching their children, and to participate in the family atmosphere which is part of our tradition.
+Parents are most welcome to come and support their children; it provides another opportunity for them to keep in close touch with the School, making informal contact with those who are teaching their children, and to participate in the family atmosphere which is part of our tradition.
 Tea on the lawn in front of the main house during a Rounders or Cricket match on a fine summer afternoon is an interlude popular with parents and staff as well as children.